seth586/guides/OpenWRT/upnp_natpmp.md

 ### Universal Plug & Play / Network Address Translation - Port Mapping Protocol

-Universal Plug and Play is a standard to allow software to configure the router's port mapping.
+Universal Plug and Play is a standard to allow clients to configure the router's port mapping.
 It is a tradeoff of security for convenience.
 It is much more secure to manually set up port forwards in your router.

 Most commercial grade routers with manufacturer firmware use a very [insecure implementation](https://www.howtogeek.com/122487/htg-explains-is-upnp-a-security-risk/), letting anyone that requests a port forward to do so!
 Imagine torjan software on your desktop, or your kids computer, reconfiguring your router!